 If you don’t have red and black quinoa, you may use white quinoa.
 Reason for using red and black is because I don’t have white quinoa in my pantry currently.
 Besides, red and black give the muffins more color and nutty taste.

-Water spinach or kangkong (in Malay).
-Blanch them for a minute in boiling water.
+Blanch water spinach or kangkong (in Malay) for a minute in boiling water.
 Strain with sieve and let it run under cold water or in ice water.
 Then squeeze out the water and chop it roughly.
 Add it to the mixing bowl.
+Blanch carrot using the same method above for 2-3 minutes.
+Saute onion and wood ear fungus separately and add to mixing bowl as well.

 No water spinach?
 Substitute with spinach then.